cep-sose2024/rhein_sec/README.md

 # Drop all other outbound connections
 sudo iptables -I DOCKER-USER -o eth0 -j DROP
 ```
-**Please make sure to replace these IPs with the addresses of your actual vault instances.**"
+**Please make sure to replace these IPs with the addresses of your actual vault instances.**
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---